-American Hospital Association site for basics about advance directives (such as living wills and durable power of attorney for health care).
+Put It In Writing provides the basics about advance directives.
+Created by the American Hospital Association.
+Advance directives include living wills and durable power of attorney for health care.
 Encourages patients to express their preferences for end-of-life care

-Report from California “Final Chapter: Californians’ Attitudes and Experiences with Death and Dying” is based on a survey of 1669 people Oct.
-26 – Nov.
-3, 2011.
-Describes people’s beliefs about end of life care, preparations, ICU use, and more.
+What beliefs and preferences toward death and dying are held by Californians?
+Survey report describes people’s attitudes about end of life care, preparations, ICU use, and more.
+“Final Chapter: Californians’ Attitudes and Experiences with Death and Dying” is based on a survey of 1669 people in 2011.
 California Healthcare Foundation, 31 pages, Feb.
 2012

-See our main page for public reporting of quality ratings and comparisons for individual hospitals, nursing homes, health insurance plans, and other health care services.
-Check your physician’s credentials and doctor’s license in this category
+See Consumer Health Ratings’ main page to compare Quality.
+Find ratings, report cards and credentials.
+Free public reports of quality ratings and comparisons among individual hospitals, nursing homes, health insurance plans, and other health care services.
+Check your physician’s credentials and look up your doctor’s medical license in this category.

-Find hospitals that have received certification in stroke care (Primary Stroke Centers or two other stroke designations), palliative care, hip and knee, heart failure, inpatient diabetes, perinatal services or ventricular assist devices in the US.
+Joint Commission Disease-Specific Care – Certified Hospitals helps you find hospitals that have achieved Certification or Advanced Certification in any of about 9 programs.
+Advanced certification in stroke care (Primary Stroke Centers or two other stroke designations) is the most common.
+Other advanced certification programs are in hip and knee, inpatient diabetes, perinatal services, and ventricular assist devices.
+Add-on certification is available for palliative care and primary care medical home.
 Many are listed as having Advanced programs.
-Other types of certification may be available.
-Somewhat hard to use.
 The Joint Commission is the leading accrediting body for hospitals.